-It may not be a marketable feature, nor something our customers can explicitly articulate.
-Therefore they are not directly buying us because of this, but it is definitely the driver that has enabled our product and makes it attractive.
+It may not be a marketable feature, nor something our customers can explicitly articulate — I don't think they are "buying us" because of this.
+But it is definitely the underlying driver that has enabled our product so far.

 We are replacing plastic for bits.

-That’s all.
-I’ve said it.
-There's really no more to it.
-Our business thrives under this premise.
+That's all there is, it is as simple as it sounds.
+Our entire business thrives under this premise.
 Everything else is just a consequence of this underlying principle.
-It may seem like a subtle detail, but it makes all the difference.
+It may seem like such an obvious, subtle detail, but it makes all the difference.

 While our competitors are manufacturing and distributing physical keys and remotes, we are just sending ones and zeros through the air.

-Atoms cost money per additional unit of capacity, bits don’t
+Atoms cost money per additional unit of capacity, but bits do not.

-In stark contrast, each time an administrator has to spare a physical key to a user, a huge logistic chain has been already deployed in order to make it happen.
-This means resources, complexity, friction points, problems... and at the end, money.
+In stark contrast, each time an admin had to grant a physical key, a huge logistic chain had to be deployed in order to make that happen.
+This meant resources, complexity, friction, problems, and ultimately, money.

-Being able to replicate additional software keys at no marginal cost means we can operate at a huge scale at almost the same cost.
-And this has huge implications, because we can serve large organizations with thousands and thousands of users at a fraction of the cost.
-The bigger the opportunity, the bigger the savings - or the margins.
+On the other hand, being able to replicate additional software keys at no marginal cost means we can deploy our service on a larger scale without skyrocketing operational costs.
+And this has huge implications because we can serve large organizations with thousands of users at a fraction of what they were used to pay.

-Because we are software based, we are able to automatically deliver all the permissions instantaneously at no cost.
-Imagine a spot with thousands of users, a public facility for example.
-Now imagine what happens when the council has to grant keys or remotes to each single person of this crowd.
+Being software-based, we are able to automatically deliver and set up all the customer's permissions instantaneously at no cost.
+Imagine a spot with thousands of users — a public facility for instance.
+Now imagine what happens when its council has to grant keys or remotes to every user.
+It is madness.

-The first problem, of course, is cost.
-We’ve already discussed this above.
-But once you are past cost issues, you face an even worse problem, you face distribution and management.
-Putting thousands of physical devices in the hands of the people requires a massive and collective effort.
-Pick up or deliver each key, track who has one, be aware that nobody copies it… the list goes on and on and it is a nightmare for the people who is responsible for this stuff.
+Deploying thousands of physical devices through a massive disorganized crowd requires a massive, coordinated effort.
+Pick up or deliver each key, track who has one, be aware that nobody makes a copy... the list goes on and on and it is a nightmare for the teams in charge of access management.

-That’s because moving atoms around cost money and time.
-But we can quietly deliver our software keys in a snap while the crowd is asleep.
-We can set up huge deliveries instantaneously and at no cost at all.
-And again, that translates into savings and less problems.
+That's because moving atoms around costs money and time.
+But software can be quietly delivered, in the background, instantaneously. iomando is able to handle massive deliveries at no cost at all.
+Yet again, more savings and fewer problems.